The Prettiest Stockholm Subway Stations You Have to See

 After spending some time in Stockholm hopping from station to station, here are my picks for the best subway stations in Stockholm.

-T-centralen is Stockholm's Central Station.
-It's where all the lines in the city converge, and also has some of my favorite artwork.
+T-centralen is Stockholm's Central Station, where all the lines in the city converge (it's also where the Arlanda Express airport train travels in/out of, as well as other regional trains).
+And it has some of my favorite subway artwork.

 On the red and green line platforms, you'll find a wall covered in colorful glass prisms.